top of page

 Komyo ReikiDo is the system that I teach.
 Yes, it is a Japanese Reiki system that teaches some traditional Reiki techniques however, there are other teachings that are directly from Hyakuten Inamoto and not Mikao Usui, the founder of Usui Reiki Ryoho.
 Komyo ReikiDo's lineage goes back through Chujiro Hayashi so also not a traditional Reiki system.

 Traditional Reiki or traditional Japanese Reiki, has been lost in the annuls of time.
-Why do some claim they teach traditional Reiki?
-Something to contemplate.
+While it is possible that information may come to light, currently no-one teaches Traditional Reiki.

-5 views0 comments
+13 views0 comments

 Recent Posts